 The partnership is more mutually beneficial since both of you want to grow your brands and influence in the market.

-Specialty Distributors: They deal with specialty food items that are sold in specific locations or those that need unique handling.
+Speciality Distributors: They deal with speciality food items that are sold in specific locations or those that need unique handling.
 These distributors are experienced in handling such products and will ensure that they are taken care of properly.

 The distributors have more strict guidelines, and requirements, and are expensive.
-For instance, some specialty distributor deals with small business retailers; thus, they may not help you reach specific goals like supplying to corporate stores.
+For instance, some speciality distributors deal with small business retailers; thus, they may not help you reach specific goals like supplying to corporate stores.

-Therefore, it’s essential to get their requirements forehand before entering into a partnership with them.
+Therefore, it’s essential to get their requirements before entering into a partnership with them.

 1. Get Information about the Distributor

 Gather information about the distributor’s services and the type of products they deal with.
 You need to understand whether their standards agree with your business’s specific requirements.
 You can get this information from trade shows, internet reviews, or directly from the company itself.

 Further, you need to understand how long they take to pick up products from your warehouse and deliver them to the stores.
 This information is vital because it determines your sales and profits.